venkata-pavani/Secure-and-Private-AI/README.md

 ### *How?*

 We adjust these network parameters and minimize the loss which is done by using **Gradient Descent**.
-We have to minimize this gradient so as to minimize the **loss**
+Gradient points to direction of fastest chage and maximizes the loss

 ## BackPropogation

+Through forward pass we calculate the loss and then we pass that backward again and then get the gradient for weights and update these weights.
+Then we do a forward pass and get the loss and then do backward pass to get gradients for weights and update these weights and so on..

+### Losses in Pytorch
+##### Cross Entrophy Loss
+**nn.CrossEntrophyLoss()